-As part of their work on controlling particulate emissions from stationary diesel engines, ARB has conducted a test program to evaluate a number of emission control technology options on a stationary engine.
+As part of their work on controlling particulate emissions from stationary diesel engines ARB has conducted a test program to evaluate a number of emission control technology options on a stationary engine.
 Some discussion of this test program is also included in ARB's staff report referenced above.
-Options evaluated included a passive DPF approach and an active DPF approach utilizing electric resistance heaters.
+Options evaluated included a passive DPF approach an active DPF approach utilizing electric resistance heaters.
 Both of these technologies were reported to reduce particulate emissions by more than 90% on a 2000 model year Caterpillar 3406C engine.

 Where diesel fuel with <15 ppm sulfur is used, precious metal catalyst-based diesel particulate filters (CB-DPFs) have consistently demonstrated the capability to reduce PM emissions on a mass basis by up to 90 percent or more.
 In addition, this technology has proven effective in reducing the carbon-based PM by up to 99.9+ percent, while significantly reducing particle numbers over the full range of particle size, including ultra-fine particles.
-CB-DPF technology has also demonstrated the capability to reduce a wide range of toxic hydrocarbon species and PAHs by up to 80 percent or more.
+CB-DPF technology, has also demonstrated the capability to reduce a wide range of toxic hydrocarbon species and PAHs by up to 80 percent or more.

 Particulate filter systems are emerging that are specially designed to provide exhaust flow turbulence and increased particulate residence time, and have achieved PM reductions in the 40 to 65+ percent range.
-A version of this particulate filter technology is currently offered in Europe as a retrofit technology for reducing diesel particulate emissions from late model diesel passenger cars and being evaluated for heavy-duty diesel retrofit applications in the United States.
-A similar filter design is being evaluated for original equipment passenger car and heavy truck applications in Europe (see, e.g., New Diesel Catalyst systems to Achieve European Legislation - Tested on a Volvo S60 Passenger Car, 24th Vienna Motor Symposium, May 15-16, 2003, Vienna, Austria).
-Another design is being developed by a different manufacturer for nonroad engine applications, including engines under 37 kW.
+These filter designs are often termed "open" filters to distinguish them from the high-efficiency, wall-flow type filters used most commonly in DPF retrofit applications or in future U.S. 2007-compliant, on-road heavy-duty diesel engines.
+A version of this "open" particulate filter technology is currently offered in Europe as a retrofit technology for reducing diesel particulate emissions from late model diesel passenger cars and being evaluated for heavy-duty diesel retrofit applications in the United States.
+A similar filter design is being evaluated for original equipment passenger car applications in Europe (see, e.g., New Diesel Catalyst systems to Achieve European Legislation - Tested on a Volvo S60 Passenger Car, 24th Vienna Motor Symposium, May 15-16, 2003, Vienna, Austria), and will be available from one European heavy-duty engine manufacturer on a Euro 4-compliant heavy-duty diesel engine.
+Other "open" filter designs have been verified by EPA and ARB for use as a diesel retrofit technology.
+An "open" filter design is also being developed by a different manufacturer for nonroad engine applications, including engines under 37 kW.

-Diesel Oxidation Catalysts (DOCs) - Over 250,000 nonroad vehicles and equipment, including mining vehicles, skid steer loaders, forklift trucks, construction vehicles, and stationary engines, as well as over 50,000,000 diesel passenger cars and over 1.5 million trucks and buses worldwide have been equipped with DOCs.
-Control efficiencies of 20-50 % for particulate matter (PM), up to 90 % reductions for CO and HC, including large reductions in toxic hydrocarbon species, have been achieved and reported in tests of DOCs on a large variety of on-road and nonroad diesel engines.
-With respect to particulate emissions, the wide range of PM reductions observed with DOCs reflects the fact that DOCs oxidize soluble hydrocarbons associated with PM (the so-called soluble oil fraction [SOF] of PM).
+Diesel Oxidation Catalysts (DOCs) - DOC technology is available today and represents a cost-effective, interim PM control strategy.
+Over 250,000 nonroad vehicles and equipment, including mining vehicles, skid steer loaders, forklift trucks, construction vehicles, and stationary engines, as well as over 50,000,000 diesel passenger cars and over 1.5 million trucks and buses worldwide have been equipped with DOCs.
+Control efficiencies of 20-50% for particulate matter (PM), up to 90% reductions for CO and HC, including large reductions in toxic hydrocarbon species have been achieved and reported in tests of DOCs on a large variety of on-road and nonroad diesel engines.
+With respect to particulate emissions, the wide range of PM reductions observed with DOCs reflects the fact that DOCs oxidize soluble hydrocarbons associated with PM (the so-called soluble organic fraction [SOF] of PM).
 The SOF content of PM is related in part to the oil consumption characteristics of diesel engines.